justin1732/HW7ChooChoo/README.md

 This was the final individual project before we went into our first group project from the University of Denver FullStack Coding Bootcamp.

-This app display something similar to a Train Scheduler to see when trains are arriving and departing.
-Users can also add a train destination as well through Firebase.
+This app displays something like a schedule board in a train station, where you could see when trains are arriving and departing.
+You can also add a train destination as well through Firebase.

 ## Using the App on Github